-Emily serves on the boards of Women Thrive, New England International Donor Network, and Boston Women’s Fund, and is a member of Sojourners Founders’ Circle and the InterVarsity National Women’s Council.
+Emily serves on the boards of Women Thrive, New England International Donor Network, Girl Rising, Union Theological Seminary, and Nomi Network Campaign Leaders Council, and is a member of Sojourners Founders’ Circle.

 Emily has a BA in Government from Dartmouth College and a Master’s in Educational Policy from Boston University.
 She also completed the Selah Certificate Program in Spiritual Direction.

 Band of Brothers: The Very Young, Very Male Face of Boston’s Church Planting Movement Mission Alliance

 Belief Based Social Innovation: Gender Lens’ Next Frontier Stanford Social Innovation Review

 Glimpsing “Adam”: Faith-Based Family Values and Social Change Berkley Center for Religion, Peace & World Affairs

 Gender-Balancing Our Institutions Evangelicals for Social Action

 Gender Balancing Our World: What Can You Do?
 Sojourner’s Blog